Understanding the Importance of Payroll Management

 - Maintain accurate employee records

-- Ensure timely salary payments and statutory deductions
+- Ensure timely salary payment and statutory deductions

 Failure to comply can lead to hefty fines and legal trouble.